hocinedl/AmI_Assignment/README.md

 - Represents the action of turning on a device, such as Ac and Heater.

-#### UsesStudyRoom
+#### PersonIsDoing

-- Establishes a relationship between a person and a study room, indicating that the person is using the specified study room.
+- Represents the activity of the person.

 #### Prefers

 - Indicates the preference of a user (faculty or student) for certain conditions or features within the smart study area.

-#### Suggests

-- Denotes a suggestion made by the system, possibly recommending a specific action or feature to a user.

-#### SuggestsActivity

-- Links the system to an activity suggestion, indicating that the system suggests a particular activity to a user.

 #### HasToGoto

-- Represents the directive for a person to go to a specific location, often a study room or area within the study environment.
+- Represents the directive for a person to go to a specific location, a study room  within the study environment.

 #### Is